 - maintaining a consistent meal and snack schedule

-- maintaining a healthy weight and blood pressure
+- reaching or maintaining a weight and blood pressure that is healthy for them

 Another important preventive step is to take good care of the feet, which a person can do by taking the following action: